webiny/docs.webiny.com/docs/developer-tutorials/admin-app-crud.md

 Below is the code used to implement the `form` part of the CRUD module:
 <script src="https://gist.github.com/Pavel910/f91b84d407d0974fb5c978e74fcbb690.js?file=crud.form.js"></script>

-All of the props required for this view are provided by the `withCrud` HOC in the parent component so here we simply render our form and pass those props in.
+All the props required for this view are provided by the `withCrud` HOC in the parent component so here we simply render our form and pass those props in.

 `loading` is also handled by the `withCrud` HOC and will be equal to `true`